MoonInTheRiver/DiffSinger/usr/configs/midi/readme-e2e.md

 #### Vocoder Preparation
 We provide the pre-trained model of [HifiGAN-Singing](https://github.com/MoonInTheRiver/DiffSinger/releases/download/pretrain-model/0109_hifigan_bigpopcs_hop128.zip) which is specially designed for SVS with NSF mechanism.

-Please unzip this file into `checkpoints` before training your acoustic model.
+Also, please unzip pre-trained vocoder and [this pendant for vocoder](https://github.com/MoonInTheRiver/DiffSinger/releases/download/pretrain-model/0102_xiaoma_pe.zip) into `checkpoints` before training your acoustic model.

 (Update: You can also move [a ckpt with more training steps](https://github.com/MoonInTheRiver/DiffSinger/releases/download/pretrain-model/model_ckpt_steps_1512000.ckpt) into this vocoder directory)